obfuscated-D/EnderXY/README.md

 - The electronics are in the original ender3 enclosure
 - The power supply is sitting on the floor
 - The factory spool holder is mounted to the rear of the printer

+# Contributing
+I would love to see this project grow, and I would love to see what others can do with it.
+If you have any ideas, improvements, or requests, please feel free to open an issue, or, fork the project and make a pull request.

+# Before you Contribute, Please Read!
+### It's easy to just throw money at this, to add better parts and make it a better printer.
+That's not the point of this project, and it's what makes this project difficult.
+The point is to make a good printer from a cheap printer, using as many stock parts as possible.
+### If you have a suggestion, please consider the cost and the availability of the parts.
+If you have a design change, please consider the ease of printing and the ease of assembly.
+### If you have a request, please consider the goals of the project, and the limitations of the stock parts.

+## TODO's and notes
+    - Still working on the Z axis, it's not quite there yet
+    - BOM needs completed, and to include different configurations
+    - V-wheel X gantry design for stock print head and for afterburner
+    - Need to optmize for printing without support
+    - The wiring is a hot mess, there is no cable management or electronics mounting designed currently
+    - Need to come up with an orgizational structure for different conversion types, (i.e. v-wheels vs linear rails, stock motors or upgraded etc.)